 But the biggest threat to dolphins is man.
 For a couple of centuries, human activities have dramatically altered the environment.
 Their related impacts have significantly added to the risks that dolphins have to contend with.

 The adverse effects of climate change are felt by many marine animals including dolphins.
 The rising water temperatures affect the ocean currents altering migratory pathways, feeding grounds, and prey distribution.
-Scientists and conservationist are concerned that dolphins won’t be able to adapt to these conditions fast enough to sustain their populations.
+Scientists and conservationists are concerned that dolphins won’t be able to adapt to these conditions fast enough to sustain their populations.

-The rising sea levels due to thermal expansion and melting of ice sheets is also detrimental to some dolphins.
+The rising sea levels due to thermal expansion and melting of ice sheets are also detrimental to some dolphins.
 Those species that live in brackish waters - areas where rivers meet the oceans - are losing their habitat.

 Chemical and Debris Pollution